-The University of Bath will act as sponsor for the trial.
-The Chief Investigator and Trial Manager are employees of the University and will oversee the trial design, conduct, data analysis and interpretation, manuscript writing, and dissemination of results.
+The University of Birmingham will act as sponsor for the trial.
+The Chief Investigator and Trial Manager are employees of the University of Birmingham and Bath respectively and will oversee the trial design, conduct, data analysis and interpretation, manuscript writing, and dissemination of results.